Reasons to rely on Churchill for Landlord Insurance

 Loss of Rent Cover

-We cover loss of rent of up to £2.5 million and cover alternative accommodation costs if your property is empty because an uninsured incident has made it uninhabitable.
+We cover loss of rent of up to £2.5 million and cover alternative accommodation costs if your property is empty because an insured incident has made it uninhabitable.

 Public Liability Cover up to £10 million